 Your habits will shape your identity, but your identity will eventually start to shape your habits.
 Habits work like this:

 - First, there is the cue.
-The cue triggers your brain to initiate a behavior because it predicts a reward.
+The cue triggers your brain to initiate a behavior by predicting a reward.

 - Next, you have the craving, what you crave is not the habit itself, but the state change it delivers.